Whitley, Sutton Forest: Buildings

-Whitley is a large, two storey house with face brickwork to ground floor level in the manner of Victorian Elizabethan/Tudor Revival.
-The steeply pitched, multi gabled roof is clad with imported French Marseilles tiles.
+Whitley is a large, two-storey house with face brickwork to ground floor level in the manner of Victorian Elizabethan/Tudor Revival.
+The steeply pitched, multi-gabled roof is clad with imported French Marseilles tiles.
 The numerous externally featured chimneys are finished with "rough cast" render.
-A picturesque, timber framed, gabled porch shelters the main entrance.
-On the northeast elevation is a larger flat roofed "verandah" featuring squat Tuscan style columns supported on a brick balustrade wall.
-Windows to the main elevations are timber framed casements and 2 x 2 pane double hung sashes.
-Internally the major feature is an elaborate timber stair of 4 flights (which return on itself).
+A picturesque, timber-framed, gabled porch shelters the main entrance.
+On the northeast elevation is a larger, flat-roofed verandah featuring squat Tuscan style columns supported on a brick balustrade wall.
+Windows to the main elevations are timber-framed casements and 2×2-pane double-hung sashes.
+Internally the major feature is an elaborate timber stair of four flights (which return on itself).

 Several alterations have been made over the years, including the construction and later enclosure in timber shingling (c.
 1980s) of wing extensions to the east and west.
 It is one of these wings that is to be altered to allow the proposed extension.

 The coachhouse/stables complex is located well away from the house and screened by mature hawthorn (Crataegus oxycantha) laid hedges and other planting.

-The adjacent outbuildings - including a brickwork (former Groomsman's) cottage, general purpose outbuildings and coach house - are all of face brickwork with rendered and half timbered components and steeply pitched gabled roofs matching the main house.
-A recent addition - an "L" shaped garage/stables building in face brickwork with terracotta tiled roof (a shallow gable) - links the various outbuildings.
+The adjacent outbuildings – including a brickwork (former Groomsman's) cottage, general purpose outbuildings and coach house – are all of face brickwork with rendered and half timbered components and steeply pitched gabled roofs matching the main house.
+A recent addition – an L-shaped garage/stables building in face brickwork with terracotta tiled roof (a shallow gable) – links the various outbuildings.

 The entrance gates to the main drive comprise large squat face brick piers with rendered ball mouldings flanked by semi-circular dwarf walls ending in rendered ball mouldings.
 The present modern steel gates replace earlier timber gates.